technologiesoutcomes/assignments/assignment3/README.md

 2. What is a container runtime and name the two most common runtimes?

 ## Linux administration and shell scripting
-1. Use just one command to create a directory structure .
+1. Use just one command to create a directory structure where the directory sports contains a directory called footballteams which itself contains africanteam which itself contains pwdkumba.
-└── sports
-    └── footballteams
-        └── africanteams
-            └── samamba
+2. Use the tree command to display your directory structure.
- 2. Research the following linux commands
+3. Research the following linux commands
     a) grep
     b) sed
     c) awk